Maeldeis/Daily-Planner-App/README.md

 **This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.**

-## The app performs the following tasks:
+## The planner app performs the following tasks:

 * Display the current day at the top of the calender when a user opens the planner.